 The key to reduce freight costs is to think of your freight not as a small stream that flows directly to the ocean but as one of thousands of streams that join together to create a massive river of products going into that same ocean of the mass retailers and grocery chains that dominate the consumer goods supply chain.

-3PLs like Kane Is Able are the matchmakers in this new collaborative distribution environment.
+3PLs like Kane Logistics are the matchmakers in this new collaborative distribution environment.
 They bring like shippers together, apply sophisticated technology to manage the process, coordinate with retailers, equitably parse out freight savings among shippers, and share shipment detail information across suppliers and retailers.

 Learn more LTL secrets and how you can reduce LTL costs by checking out our paper: LTL Secrets Revealed.